I love Halloween, and I love giving ideas on how to celebrate the holiday.

 - Put 3 gummy worms crawling off the side of the cup.

-Witches Fingers and Toes
+7. Witch's Fingers and Toes

 - For the fingers, I sliced the halves of bread sticks vertically to make them thinner.
 The fingernails are almonds tinted red.

 These breadstick fingers and toes make great dippers for the really creepy salsa!